 Leave no trace.
 Pack out what you pack in.
 Most preserves do not have trash cans.
 Littering is prohibited.

 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-Access to the Daniels Nature Center (37 spaces): Park in the Russian Ridge Open Space Preserve parking lot, located on the northwest corner of the Page Mill / Alpine Road and Skyline Boulevard intersection (across Skyline Blvd. on the right).
+Access to the Daniels Nature Center: Park in the Russian Ridge Parking Area (37 spaces), located on the northwest corner of the Page Mill / Alpine Road and Skyline Boulevard intersection (across Skyline Blvd. on the right).
 Walk through the tunnel under Alpine Road and follow the path to reach the nature center.